Skip to main content

 Let that generate the comments for your commits

 • Let that generate the for your commits: If you don’t like to write comments for commits, tap the stars icon ✨.
-The good thing is that it is learning from your comments and will give you solutions more according to your style.
+The good thing is that it is learning from your comments and will give you descriptions according to your style.

 Help in the Terminal